-SEMI ANNUAL REVIEW
+QUARTERLY REVIEW

 STATEMENT OF OPERATIONS

-April 1 to September 30, 2022
+April 1 to December 31, 2022

 REVENUES

 OVERALL

-Overall, revenues are projecting \$107,326 above our operating budget which is prorated to the half year point.
-About 75% of this increase is due to Deed Transfer Tax Revenues that continue to soar above expectations. remaining areas that are trending stronger include our HST rebate, and interest and penalties on taxes
+Overall, revenues are projecting \$134,166 above our operating budget which is prorated to the half year point.
+About 70% of this increase is due to Deed Transfer Tax Revenues that continue to soar above expectations. remaining areas that are trending stronger include our HST rebate, and interest and penalties on taxes.

 DEED TRANSFER

 Last year was the largest income derived from deed transfers ever at \$389,000.
-We expected the number not to repeat, and are always conservative in our estimates, so we set the budget at \$240,000 for this fiscal year, prorated at the halfway point, that would be \$120,000.
-Actual revenues are \$200,000.
+We expected the number not to repeat, and are always conservative in our estimates, so we set the budget at \$240,000 for this fiscal year, prorated for 9 months would be \$180,000.
+Actual revenues are \$269,250.
 At this rate, we could approach or even surpass last year's revenues, which of course benefits current and future initiatives.

 HST REBATE AND INTEREST

 Our HST rebate was significantly higher this year, as we spent a much larger portion of HST on our new building.
 Not knowing the impact on our rebate, we budgeted lightly.
-We show a \$10,000 variance at the halfway point, and this would double by year end.
-Our cash reserves are always higher in the first 6 months of the year, which accounts for the positivity, which is likely to fade in the second half.
+We show a \$15,151 variance after 9 months.
 Penalties and interest on unpaid taxes are expected to show about a \$10,000 positive variance by March 2023

-Overall, Expenditures are lower than expected, down \$129,286 from our budgeted activity.
-Actual expenses are shown at \$4,716,809, with many of the items prorated to reflect what we expect, when the actual invoice has not yet been entered.
+Overall, Expenditures are lower than expected, down \$144,875 from our budgeted activity.
+Actual expenses are shown at \$7,119,824, with many of the items prorated to reflect what we expect, when the actual invoice has not yet been entered.
 This proration is done with lots of knowledge of the business and internal operations, and led by the Director of Finance, and approved for Council's report by the CAO.
 Expenditures are classified by type, with the major expenditures in the following sectors: General Government Services, Protective Services, Transportation Services, Environmental Health Services, Public Health Services, Environmental Development Services, Recreation/Cultural Services and Education.
 Chart one - Comparison of actual expenditures to budget

-GENERAL GOVERNMENT Representing 21% of current expenditures, this grouping includes the office of the CAO, Finance, IT, Taxation, Audit, Grants to Organizations, Long term debt costs, Assessment recovery, legal and general operations.
-When compared to budget, expenditures are \$21,373 lower than anticipated, with most of the savings in employee benefits and training.
-Both expenditures could speed up as we enter the second half.
-Overall, a very solid and accurate result thus far.
+GENERAL GOVERNMENT Representing 25% of current expenditures, this grouping includes Council, office of the CAO, Finance, IT, Taxation, Audit, Grants to Organizations, Long term debt costs, Assessment recovery, legal and general operations.
+When compared to budget, expenditures are \$34,947 lower than anticipated, with most of the savings in employee benefits and office expenses.
 PROTECTIVE SERVICES Representing 31% of current expenditures, this grouping includes Policing and Fire Services, Correctional Services costs, Regional Emergency Management Organization (REMO), The Operations and Protective Services department costs, Animal control, Senior Safety and our shared Geographic Information Specialist.
-When compared to budget, expenditures are down \$36,960.
-Most of the current savings are due to lower training costs in both Fire Protection and Protective Services.
+When compared to the budget, expenditures are down \$48,617.
+Most of the current savings are due to lower training costs and insurance in Fire Protection.
 REMO is currently lower than expected, as has been the case most years since its creation, as the budget must predict weather activity that may or may not occur.
 Overall, we anticipate training costs to speed up by years end, and overall, a solid and accurate result.
-TRANSPORTATION SERVICES Representing just shy of 3% of current expenditures, this group includes our annual operating cost of roads (paid mostly to the province) and airport operations.
-The total budget at half way point is \$131,656 and the actual costs are essentially identical, as expected.
+TRANSPORTATION SERVICES Representing 3% of current expenditures, this group includes our annual operating cost of roads (paid mostly to the province) and airport operations.
+The total budget after 9 months is \$198,504 and the actual costs are just under \$197,449 with savings in HOPE Dial a Ride.